busterjs/lt-instabuster/README.md

 ##Version history
+Details of changes for each version is provided in the release notes.

+* 0.0.3 : Reduced footprint and simple autotest feature.
 * 0.0.2 : Changed license to same as LightTable (GPL).
 Some minor fixes.
 * 0.0.1 : A very basic initial release for running a single test or all tests for a given project.